Need your link to open in a new tab?

-By default, links open in your current browser tab.
+By default, links added to posts (and menu items) open in the same tab.
 However, the links on your site can easily be updated to open in new tabs instead.

 In this post, you’ll learn: